ubdussamad/Subseeker/README.md

 # Subseeker
 Automatic Subtitle Downloading Tool for Nautilus in Ubuntu.
-Uses opensubtitles.org's XMLRPC API to query and download subtitles.
+Uses opensubtitles.org's XMLRPC based API to query and download subtitles.

 Its frontend is basically a Nautilus-Action Config, that gives a submenu option to download subtitles.